-Minecraft link to net's biggest botnet - BBC News

 Minecraft link to net's biggest botnet

-Malware which launched the net's largest ever cyber-attack last year had links to Minecraft servers, according to those investigating it.
+Malware that launched the net's largest ever cyber-attack last year had links to Minecraft servers, according to those investigating it.

 Security blogger Brian Krebs has spent months investigating the attack which knocked his blog offline.